Airless Spray Equipment

 Solvent has a lower viscosity than water.

-1. Paint has a higher viscosity than water.
+1. Coatings have a higher viscosity than water.

 2. Viscosity can be affected by ambient temperatures.